inaka/Jayme/README.md

 #### Adding a bit of condiment to your first Repository

 Of course, not all the repositories are as trivial as the one we've just created.
-Jayme will make your life really easy when it comes to such basic repository configurations.
+Jayme will make your life easier when it comes to such basic repository configurations.
 But, what if we need more complex stuff?

 Let's suppose that now we go a step further and we pretend to add a `Post` entity in our app.
 We also want to add support so that we can fetch all the posts that were created by a certain user.